codemargaret/personal_reflection_project/README.md

 ## Project Goal
 _One of my strengths is that I like to write tests, and one of my weaknesses is being intimidated by new things, so I am going to explore testing in Angular, which is completely new to me.
 Epicodus teaches students Angular in its JavaScript course, but does not touch on testing in Angular.
 I'm going to try to write an Angular application from scratch and test it thoroughly.
 I'm also going to explore integration testing with Protractor, and practice debugging in Angular.
 If I have extra time, I'll add Sass to my project._

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## User Stories
 * _As a user, I want to..._
 * _See several discussion categories on the main page._